facebook/react-native-website/docs/the-new-architecture/pure-cxx-modules.md

 import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem'; import constants from '@site/core/TabsConstants';

 Writing a module in C++ is the best way to share platform-agnostic code between Android and iOS.
-With pure C++ modules, you can write your logic only once and reuse it right away from all the platform, without the need of writing platform specific code.
+With pure C++ modules, you can write your logic only once and reuse it right away from all the platforms, without the need of writing platform-specific code.

 In this guide, we will go through the creation of a pure C++ Turbo Native Module: